Toyota E engine: First generation 4E-FE

-The first generation of 4E engines found in the Starlet GI, Soleil and Corolla models were produced from 1989 until 1996.
-The engine found in these two models produces 88 bhp at 6,600 rpm and 86 lbft at 5,200 rpm.
-This engine has more in common with the 4E-FTE, sharing the same throttle body, and slightly larger fuel injectors.
+The first generation of the 4E-FE was produced from 1989 until 1996.
+The engine found in the Starlet GI, Soleil and Corolla models produces 88 bhp at 6,600 rpm and 86 lbft at 5,200 rpm.
+The first generation of the 4E-FE is directly related to the turbocharged 4E-FTE, sharing many parts with it including the throttle body and fuel injectors.